Long, warm summer days are upon us, meaning it’s time to talk about everyone’s favorite summer treat: ice cream!

 Multiple locations

-When I asked people on Twitter about their favorite Cleveland ice cream spots, one shop kept being mentioned: Honey Hut.
+When I asked people online about their favorite Cleveland ice cream spots, one shop kept being mentioned: Honey Hut.

 Honey Hut doesn’t actually have a location in downtown Cleveland, but it’s such a local favorite that I decided it deserved a spot on this list anyway.
 They’ve been serving ice cream in the area since 1974, and are known for using honey instead of sugar as a sweetener for their flavors.